-Many people suffer from allergies, and indoor air quality (IAQ) either makes it easier or harder to deal with the unpleasant symptoms.
-If your goal is to improve IAQ and limit the existence of allergens in your home, choosing the right AC filter is vital.
-Learn which air filter ratings are preferred for people living with allergies and guidelines for choosing11 the right air conditioner filter.
+Many people are afflicted by allergies, and indoor air quality (IAQ) either makes it easier or more challenging to manage symptoms.
+If your goal is to improve IAQ and limit the existence of allergens in your home, installing the right AC filter is essential.
+Learn which air filter ratings are preferred for people with allergies and guidelines for identifying the right air conditioning system filter.

 Allergens and Indoor Air Quality

 Allergens are elements that cause allergic reactions in affected individuals.
-Common indoor allergens include:
+Prevalent indoor allergens include:

 - Dust mites